2 Correctness

 d.
 Good listening skills support the sharing of information, in an effective way and will boost overall communication in the workplace.

-7. Which sentence is punctuated correctly?
+e.
+None of the above. - Which sentence is punctuated correctly?

 a.
 Many companies understand the importance of constructive criticism, but it’s also important to provide employees with positive feedback to boost communication and employee work effort.a.
 Many companies understand the importance of constructive criticism but it’s also important to provide employees with positive feedback to boost communication and employee work effort.